 “Written communication is fundamentally async.
 That allows you to scale your communication.”

 What has worked for Han is adopting written communication as the primary mode of moving information around the organization.
 He then tries to democratize ideation through the use of a process inspired by the python enhancement proposal process.
 He has also worked on trying to understand the cultural challenges of managing people in different countries, especially when he isn’t able to get body language cues.

 A fanatical approach to transparency

 Just before the interview, Han posted an article on LinkedIn about being transparent by sharing his management principals with his organization.
 This is part of Han’s commitment to being radically transparent.
-He takes this approach because “one of the challenges that I’ve experienced as a leader is that you have to figure out ways to humanize yourself a little bit.
+He takes this approach because “one of the challenges that I’ve experienced in engineering management is that you have to figure out ways to humanize yourself a little bit.
 At some point, people are afraid to give their supervisor feedback.”
-So he creates and publishes a document that outlines his management principals, the leadership experiments he is undertaking, and the mistakes he has made.
+So he creates and publishes a document that outlines his management principles, the leadership experiments he is undertaking, and the mistakes he has made.

 “If the head of engineering can make mistakes, then everyone can admit their mistakes.”

 The principals outline the values and goals that Han has and the rules that guide his decision-making.
 In the experiments portion he documents “an explanation for what you are trying to do, and what you are trying to achieve so you become more predictable.”
 And the last segment, the error log, captures his mistakes and what principles he feels he violated along with the feedback he received.
 He was skeptical about how leaders or companies would take his fanatical approach to transparency, but it has worked in his organization.